Nome Park Shooting: Aurora Police Arrest Second Teen Suspect

 “His name will not be released but we can confirm that he was a student at Aurora Central High School,” investigators stated.

-PREVIOUS REPORT: Aurora Police Arrest 15-Year-Old Suspect In Connection With Nome Park ShootingMORE NEWS: Colorado Weather: So Nice To See Some Snow!
+PREVIOUS REPORT: Aurora Police Arrest 15-Year-Old Suspect In Connection With Nome Park ShootingMORE NEWS: No Major Problems At Denver International Airport On Very Busy Day Before Thanksgiving

 Detectives are urging anyone who has information about not only the shooters occupying the two identified vehicles, but those in the park as well, to contact Metro Denver Crime Stoppers.
 Tipsters can remain anonymous and still be eligible for the reward of up to $7,000.